Tim Seifert: New Zealand domestic

 He was the leading run-scorer in the 2017–18 Plunket Shield season for Northern Districts, with 703 runs in nine matches.
 In June 2018, he was awarded a contract with Northern Districts for the 2018–19 season.

-In July 2020, he was named in the Trinbago Knight Riders squad for the 2020 Caribbean Premier League.
+Indian Premier League (IPL)

 In October 2020, he replaced the injured Ali Khan in the Kolkata Knight Riders team in the 2020 Indian Premier League (IPL), but did not play a match during the competition.
 Seifert was retained in the Kolkata squad for the following season's IPL but did not play before the suspension of the league in May during the COVID-19 pandemic.
 His departure from India was delayed after he tested positive for the virus.